 Heather is eighteen years old and finishing up her senior year of high school.
-She has been going in and out of various placements over the past few years, which has prevented her from having the stability to learn the skills required for adulthood and independent living.
+She has been in and out of various placements over the past few years.
+This has prevented her from having the ability to learn the skills required for adulthood and independent living.
 One of the most important independent living skills that Heather had not been taught was driving.

-For the majority of individuals growing up in the American middle class, youth anxiously await their sixteenth birthday.
-They spend their fifteenth year being trained how to drive by their parents.
-Their parents drive them to the DMV and provide them with a vehicle to take their driving test.
-Many parents will buy their teens a car or provide them with the transportation necessary to obtain and maintain a job in order to purchase a vehicle.
-For foster kids, this scenario looks entirely different.
+The majority of American youth anxiously await their sixteenth birthday.
+They spend the year prior learning how to drive until they finally get to go to the DMV.
+If they pass, some parents will buy their teens a car.
+Others will provide them with the transportation necessary to maintain a job in order to purchase a vehicle.
+For foster kids, this scenario looks extremely different.

 1.)
 Live in one of the only two local group homes that offer to teach youth how to drive.

 2.)
-Sign up on a driver’s training waiting list with an organization, though many youth often age out of custody or change placements before they ever receive services.
+Sign up on a driver’s training waiting list with an organization.
+(However, many youths often age out of custody or change placements before they ever receive these services.)

 3.)
 Learn how to ride the bus.

 The bus never seemed like an option for Heather due to severe social anxiety.
 But through working with an I Pour Life LifeCoach, Heather was able to learn bus routes and overcome her social anxiety.
 Through the training and encouragement of her LifeCoach, she can now ride the city bus independently.
 Being able to ride the bus gives Heather the transportation that is necessary to maintain a job, have the option of being able to attend college courses, and go into the community independently.